With these tips, you can absolutely make inexpensive Thanksgiving table decor that looks amazing and is easy to pull together.

 You might be surprised at what you can find without spending a dime.
 Here are some great ideas for inexpensive items that work well as vases for your Thanksgiving table:

 - Cardboard shipping boxes wrapped in twine, burlap, canvas drop cloth, or Brown Butcher, Craft, or Contractor’s Paper

-- Leftover glass jars from sauces and jams, wrapped in natural fabrics
+- Leftover glass jars from sauces and jams, wrapped in natural fabrics or twine

 - Pretty colanders

 - Wood storage crates of all different shapes and sizes